Wall Street ends lower for third straight day as recession worries rise | MarketScreener

 as triple witching, which can exacerbate market volatility.

-Each of the 11 major S&P 500 sector indexes were in the red,
+Nearly all of the 11 major S&P 500 sector indexes were in

-led lower by a drop of more than 2.96% in real estate stocks
+the red, led lower by a drop of more than 2% in real estate

 upgraded the stock to "overweight" from "neutral," while Adobe